John Barrow (Canadian football)

 John B. Barrow (October 31, 1935 – February 17, 2015) was an American college and professional football player who was an offensive and defensive tackle in the Canadian Football League (CFL) for fourteen seasons in the 1950s, 1960s and 1970s.
 Barrow played college football for the University of Florida, and was recognized as an All-American.
 Thereafter, he played professionally for the Hamilton Tiger-Cats of the CFL, and was later inducted into the Canadian Football Hall of Fame.

-Early years
+Early life and college

 Barrow was born in Delray Beach, Florida, in 1935.
 He attended the University of Florida in Gainesville, Florida, where he was an offensive and defensive lineman for coach Bob Woodruff's Florida Gators football team from 1954 to 1956.
 As a senior in 1956, he was a first-team All-Southeastern Conference (SEC) selection, a Football Writers Association of America first-team All-American, and the Gators' team captain.
 Barrow was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."